-Privacy Hub shows the results of that initial scan, and tracks the current protection status of sensitive columns.
+Privacy Hub tracks the current protection status of source data columns based on:

 From Privacy Hub, you can:

 - View the current protection status